chrisjenx/Calligraphy/README.md

 ### Why *not* piggyback off of fontFamily attribute?

-We originally did, but it conflicted with users wanting to actually use that attribute, you now have have to define a custom attribute.
+We originally did, but it conflicted with users wanting to actually use that attribute, you now have to define a custom attribute.